hdorgeval/release-checker/README.md

 - there are no untracked files in the working tree (unreleased)
 - current branch is master (unreleased)
 - git tag matches version specified in the `package.json` (unreleased)
+- all licences declared in dependencies are valid (unreleased)

 ## Warning